jeckman/wpbook/README.txt

 In the wpbook/theme directory, there is an index.php file.
 Most of what you want is there.

 There's also a default/style.css which basically mimics Facebook's styles, as well as some other files for processing comments and the like.

 == Version History ==

+= Version 1.0 =
+* Added simplexml44 library (BSD Licensed) for php4client
+* Added option for "Give Credit"
+* Added option for "Enable Share"
+* Added option for "Allow Comments"
+* Moved "Invite Friends" to top of page
+* Cleaned up CSS for "recent posts" in main page
+* Added fix to facebookapi_php5_restlib.php which affected hosts where curl libraries were not present or enabled
+* Jumped version to 1.0 - functionally complete

 = Version 0.9.7 =
 * template_directory deprecated in 2.7, use bloginfo('wpurl') instead